 Lector Degree: This starts the field specific.
 The recipient has to pick a certain number of classes in a certain College.
 For example: Lector Degree in Scribal Arts.
 Think of it as a Bachelor’s Degree.

-Magister Degree: The recipients get this for teaching 5 classes in a specific field, doing a paper in that field, and completing a Magister Project.
+Magister Degree: The recipients get this for teaching 5 classes in a specific field as well as doing a paper in that field or completing a Magister Project.
 As a byproduct of knowing something well enough to teach, and well enough to do a specific project for, this tends to be more specific than the topic of the entire College.
 For example: Magister Degree in Period Materials of the Scribal Arts.
 Think of it as a Master’s Degree.

 Philosopher Degree: To even qualify for this, the recipient needs 5 Magister Degrees.
 They also need to pick one specific field, in the same vein as the Magister Project, to do a large Philosopher Project.
 For example: Philosopher Degree in the Production and Use of Metal Pigments in Medieval Manuscripts.
 Think of it as a PhD.